Capacity Building in SS&T – Clusters Pilots

 As "Development of training programs for the next generation of experimental space scientists" itself is a strategic area, any training programs in space areas are eligible, not only the ones listed in the Tier 1 strategic areas.

-CSA will be doing the initial screening based on the Notice of Intent submitted by interested applicants.
+CSA will be doing the initial screening based on the NOI submitted by interested applicants.
 This said, internal and external evaluators will be involved in the evaluation of the proposals (applicant form).
 Only Notices of Intent that have passed the initial screening process will be further considered to receive an application form.

 As clearly stated in the AO, the funding of Tier 2 project is pending availability funds.
 Projects related to strategic areas of Tier 1 will receive higher priority.
 If there are some funds available, then the CSA will consider funding projects in strategic areas of Tier 2.